Igosuki/compass-mixins/README.markdown

 # Compass SASS Stylesheets

-This is a repository to pull SASS style sheets on bower, and enjoy the compass mixins by using libsass for faster compilation.
-I made no modifications to the original stylesheets from the [original repository](https://github.com/chriseppstein/compass.git)
+This is a repository to pull SASS style sheets on Bower, and enjoy the compass mixins by using libsass for faster compilation.
+This project makes minimal modifications to the original stylesheets from the [original repository](https://github.com/Compass/compass/tree/stable/frameworks/compass/stylesheets), intented to improve libsass compatibility and not change output.

-# Compass Ruby Functions
+## Compass Ruby Functions

 This project includes reasonably similar implementations of some of the Ruby functions that Compass provides as Sass extensions.
 These are used in some Compass mixins, such as `@include background()`.